 - California.
 California’s LLC Act requires LLCs to maintain records and make them available to members on request.
 California courts take veil-piercing cases seriously, and documented decision-making is viewed favorably.

 - Delaware.
 Delaware LLCs have enormous flexibility in their operating agreements.
-Many investors and lenders expect Delaware LLCs to maintain clean corporate records.
+Many investors and lenders expect Delaware LLCs to maintain clean governance records.
 Well-documented governance strengthens your position in any dispute.

 - New York.
 New York requires LLCs to maintain records of member contributions, agreed-upon values, and other financial details — more specific than many states.